La Liga schedule 2020-21, standings, odds for Barcelona, Real Madrid

+La Liga’s schedule is coming down to the wire, and the matches between Real Madrid, Atletico Madrid, and Barcelona continue to hold the most weight on the final days.

 The first match-up between Barcelona and Real Madrid came just before Halloween, Oct.
 25, at the Camp Nou in Catalonia.
-Real Madrid completed a sweep in April, but still has no control over its title destiny.
+Real Madrid completed a sweep in April, but still has no control over its title destiny because Atletico Madrid holds table sway.

 The first Madrid Derby was Dec.
-13 at the Bernabeu, won 2-0 by Real to spoil Atleti’s previously-unbeaten league season.
-Real repaid Atleti’s visit in a 1-1 draw on March 17.
+13 at the Bernabeu, won 2-0 by Real to spoil Atleti’s previously unbeaten league season.
+Real repaid Atleti’s visit in a 1-1 draw on March 17, meaning Real Madrid holds the tiebreakers on its rivals but also the most difficult run-in of the three title rivals (which is four if all three fall apart and Sevilla fails to lose again).

-Now comes a potential title decider of sorts on Saturday at the Camp Nou, a match between Barcelona and Atletico Madrid will determine whether Atleti holds first, Barca takes over, or Real Madrid gets a chance to swing into first on Sunday.
-And, oh yeah, Real faces a Sevilla team which could pull to within a point of third-place depending on results.

 [ LIVE: La Liga stats, standings, scoreboard ]